fenok/react-router-typesafe-routes/README.md

 If we specified a custom type, we simply try to transform the given `match.params`.
 If we could transform every parameter, the transformed `match.params` are considered valid.
 Additionally, if we're parsing the `match` object, we check the `match.path` field as well.

 If we couldn't get valid params, an error will be thrown.
-It means that there is either a mismatch between the URL path and the custom type, or we are processing an unexpected route.
+It means that we are processing an unexpected route, or there is a mismatch between the URL path and the custom type.

 ### `query`